 InStatement:

 in BlockStatement

 OutStatement:

-out BlockStatement out (Identifier) BlockStatement
+out BlockStatement

+BodyStatement:

+body BlockStatement

-BodyStatement: '''
+'''

 Contracts

 The in and out blocks of a function declaration specify the pre- and post-conditions of the function.
 They are used in Contract Programming.
 The code inside these blocks should not have any side-effects, including modifying function parameters and/or return values.